Sherman P. Lloyd

-Sherman Parkinson Lloyd (January 11, 1914 – December 15, 1979) was a U.S. Representative from Utah.
+Sherman Parkinson Lloyd (January 11, 1914 – December 15, 1979) was an American lawyer and politician who served four terms as a U.S. Representative from Utah between 1963 and 1973.

 Early life and education

 Lloyd was born in St. Anthony, Fremont County, Idaho, Lloyd's father was a counselor in the Stake Presidency at the time.
 Three of his grandparents were English immigrants.
 Lloyd attended St. Anthony and Rexburg public schools.
 Lloyd was a member of the Church of Jesus Christ of Latter-day Saints.
 Lloyd received his B.S. from Utah State University in 1935 and then studied law at George Washington University from which he received his LL.B. in 1939.

 Career

 As a law student, Lloyd worked as an employee of the United States Department of Agriculture.

 He was admitted to the bar in 1939 and began practice of law in Salt Lake City, Utah.
 He served as general counsel for Utah Retail Grocers Association from 1940 to 1962.
 He served as a member of the Utah State Senate from 1954 to 1962, majority leader in 1957, president in 1959, and minority leader in 1961.